seany94/Pokemontcg-deckbuilder/README.md

 1. Build using MVC
 2. Upload user profile image
 3. Create user profile with their decks they created
+4. Create rules to deck creation
+5. Limit guess features only allow sign in user to access those features

 Milestone:-

 MVP: Display database of Pokemon cards.
 All users can view them.
 Allow users to sort cards typing ex: Pokemon/trainer/energy

-Further: Sign in/up form and allow users to create/edit new a deck
+Further: Sign in/up form and use ajax for api request.
+Use dom to append api data

-Further: Allow users to delete deck
+Further: Only allow create, edit and deck when sign in and only sign in user can edit and delete their own respective decks.

-Further: Create user profile with their decks they created, Upload user profile image
+Further: Allow user to see their own profile tab when sign in

+Further: Allow user to view deck they or other users created in respective profile or under user tab

+Further: Validate user login to avoid re-sign in

 Further: Allow users to click on card image and a pop up modal will show the card’s details with high resolution image

+Further: List of decks users created can be sorted by date created/edited/name/deck_id/rating

 Further: User that are log in are able to access deck tab to see other users’ created decks and they can add comment/review and rate them

-Further: List of decks users created can be sorted by date created/edited/rating

 Further: Allows user to see similar type of deck with same typing as theirs as recommended

+Further: Add create deck logic

+Further: Allow user to upload profile image